Simulation of algae in an improperly maintained pool

 - Use your pool.
 Active water is cleaner water.
 Stirring up the water in your pool will help you to keep it clean and bring any standing dirt and debris to the surface.
 This is a great way to prevent algae from forming in the first place.

 - Cover your pool when it's not in use.
-Latham Pool Products offers automatic safety covers that keep your pool free of dirt particles, which attract algae and help it spread.
+Consider adding an automatic safety cover that will keep your pool free of dirt particles, which attract algae and help it spread.
 Wind and rain also carry contaminants that affect the chemical levels in your pool, making an algae infestation more likely.
 Regularly clean your pool to keep dirt and debris from gathering at the bottom of your pool.